m4drat/flareon9-writeups/README.md

 It was tested on a great many machines and emulators, and validated to run well on Mac OS from 6.0.8 through 10.4.
 Happy solving!
 Be curious!
 ```

 __TLDR__: Install the mini vMac and run the program.
-And either you are smart enough to try the first line of 99 Luftballons lyrics (__in Deutsche!__), or not.
-In the second case, just sit around for a while, get the idea how the check is done (it's a simple XOR), try known plaintext attack ("@flare-on.com").
+And either you are smart enough to try the first line of 99 Luftballons lyrics (__in Deutsche!__) or not (like me).
+In the second case, just sit around for a while, get an idea of how the check is done (it's a simple XOR), and try a known plaintext attack ("@flare-on.com").
 Get part of the song lyrics, go to Google once again and find the rest of the lyrics.
 And you're all set.

 Writeup link: [💻 Nur_getraumt](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#10--nur_getraumt)